 The food I have the most success with is offering a combination of oranges and grape jelly in an Oriole feeder.
 I find that Orioles almost always eat the grape jelly instead of the oranges, but I still put those out.
 Orioles are drawn to the color orange (scientists say they associate the color with food) making it a must-have at your feeders!

 It doesn’t appear to matter what kind of grape jelly you buy for Orioles, as long as it isn’t jam.
-I buy Welch’s Natural Grape Jelly from Target with the squeezable bottle.
+I buy Welch’s Natural Grape Jelly with the squeezable bottle.
 I like offering this as it has simple ingredients and no high-fructose corn syrup.

 IMPORTANT: According to the Cornell Lab, it’s important to only offer small amounts of grape jelly at a time to avoid birds inadvertently getting it in their feathers.